A guide to ‘Purchase Necessary’ promotions

 Swipe to win/automatic entry

-- You’re entered into a prize draw when you buy a certain product and swipe your loyalty card (Nectar, Tesco, Superdrug etc) when you pay.
+- For a Swipe-to-win, you’re entered into a prize draw when you buy a certain product and swipe/scan your loyalty card or app (Nectar, Tesco, Superdrug, BPMe, Shell etc) when you pay.
 It might also be hosted online, where purchase of a certain product automatically enters you into a prize draw.

 - With these promotions, even people who don’t want the prize and know nothing about the competition will be in the draw, so chances of winning are minimal – there’s also the risk that a car will be awarded to someone without a driving license, or an 18 year old student will win a family holiday for 4!

-- Just to prove that people DO win ‘swipe-to-win’ comps though, a Compers News member won a Vauxhall Adam car in a Tesco/Mars promotion!
+- Just to prove that people DO win ‘swipe-to-win’ comps though, a Compers News member won a Vauxhall car in a Tesco/Mars promotion a few years ago!

 - Read more in my blog post about swipe to win promotions